Experiences & Amenities

 Explore the park in a new and challenging way.
 Experienced Geocachers have requested permission to hide caches containing trinkets, treasures or information in various places around the park.
 Please check the Geocaching website for the most up-to-date information and clues to locate these caches.

 Tomoka State Park has a half-mile interpretive trail that winds its way through a hardwood hammock that was once inhabited by Timucuan Indians.
 Visitors will pass through the ancient Timucuan village site of Nocoroco, a once thriving community along the banks of the Tomoka River.
 Using a little imagination one can visualize what it might have been like to live here a thousand years ago.

 - Biting insects can be annoying during the warmer months; hikers should be prepared for them and bring along insect repellent.

 Meetings and Retreats

-Tomoka Recreational Hall...perfect for company luncheons, group meetings, corporate trainings, family reunions, weddings and other special events.
+Tomoka Recreational Hall is perfect for company luncheons, group meetings, corporate training, family reunions, weddings and other special events.
 Give us a call.